 Historical Context: How the Experiment Evolved

-The pivotal moment came when the combination of Mentos and Coke was discovered to produce an exceptionally dramatic eruption.
+The key moment came when the combination of Mentos and Coke was discovered to produce an exceptionally dramatic eruption.
 The specific properties of Mentos, combined with the high carbonation of Coke, created the perfect storm for a spectacular geyser.

 Trends and Latest Developments: Beyond the Basic Explosion